What is Sodium Thiosulfate?

-- The laboratory preparation of the sodium thiosulfate salt involves the heating of aqueous sodium sulfite solutions along with sulfur.
+- The laboratory preparation of the sodium thiosulfate salt involves the heating of aqueous sodium sulfite solutions along with sulphur.

-- The production of Na2S2O3 can also be accomplished by the boiling of aqueous NaOH (sodium hydroxide) with sulfur.
+- The production of Na2S2O3 can also be accomplished by the boiling of aqueous NaOH (sodium hydroxide) with sulphur.

-- Industrially, sodium thiosulfate is prepared from the liquid waste generated from the manufacture of sulfur dye.
+- Industrially, sodium thiosulfate is prepared from the liquid waste generated from the manufacture of sulphur dye.

-It can be noted that upon heating with Al3+ containing samples, sodium thiosulfate gives a white colored precipitate.
-This is due to the reaction between the aluminum cation and the thiosulfate anion which forms aluminum hydroxide along with sulfur and sulfur dioxide.
+It can be noted that upon heating with Al3+ containing samples, sodium thiosulfate gives a white-colored precipitate.
+This is due to the reaction between the aluminium cation and the thiosulfate anion which forms aluminium hydroxide along with sulphur and sulphur dioxide.